icml2025memfm/icml2025memfm.github.io/_pages/icml2025memfm.md

 * Relevance to the workshop
 * Societal impacts

-We only consider submissions that haven’t been published in any peer-reviewed venue, including ICML 2025 conference. **We allow dual submissions with other workshops or conferences.
+**We allow dual submissions with other recent workshops or conferences.
 The workshop is non-archival and will not have any official proceedings**.
 All accepted papers will be allocated either a poster presentation or a talk slot.

 <!-- ### Call for Reviewers
 Please fill out this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSd3L9_o7vAZUSWjWMxi18jZHuIrBaafUBm6v1fTZQorK2o9Qw/viewform) if you are interested in reviewing for the workshop.